eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 Just like in Java, the above code produces a warning, since the type arguments in the assertion cannot be checked at runtime.

+### Non-primitive parameter types are treated as nullable

+Java method signatures offer no information about whether a method parameter accepts a null value, except in the very special case of a parameter with primitive type.
+Therefore, Ceylon assigns an optional type to every parameter of non-primitive type.

-### Null values are checked at runtime
+### Null return values are checked at runtime

+Likewise, Java field or method types offer no information about whether a field or method can produce a null value, except, again, in the special case of a primitive type.
+But it would be unacceptably intrusive for Ceylon to treat almost *every* Java method or field as returning an optional type, forcing you to explicitly check for `null` every time you call Java!
+So Ceylon doesn't do that.
+Instead, it treats Java methods and fields as having non-optional type.

+But that's, of course, _unsound_ from the point of view of the type system of Ceylon.
+A method can still return `null` at runtime!

-Java types offer no information about whether a field or method can produce a null value, except in the very special case of a primitive type.
-Therefore, the compiler inserts runtime null value checks wherever Ceylon code calls a Java function that returns an object type, or evaluates a Java field of object type, and assigns the result to an non-optional Ceylon type.
+Therefore, the compiler must insert runtime null value checks wherever Ceylon code calls a Java function that returns an object type, or evaluates a Java field of object type, and assigns the result to an non-optional Ceylon type.

 In this example, no runtime null value check is performed, since the return value of `System.getProperty()` is assigned to an optional type:

 <!-- try: -->
     import java.lang { System }